Russell-Waterhouse/dev_environment/README.md

 The solution?

-An indempotent script that I can run that sets up my machine exactly how I like.
+An idempotent script that I can run that sets up my machine exactly how I like.

 ## But Russ, why not use Docker?

 I do!
 I rarely run any code without it!
 However, I don't want to set up:
 - my LSP in Docker
-- my neovim in Docker
+- my Neovim in Docker
 - my terminal in Docker

 ## But Russ, why not use Nix?